Organisational Overview / Our most material issues

 All stakeholders are impacted by this issue.

-storage facilities.
+facilities.
 We have access to different water schemes.
-We re-use
+We re-use a large

-a large proportion of water and we have access to underground water.
+proportion of water and we have access to underground water.
+In 2017, as

-In 2017, as part of its water conservation and water demand
+part of its water conservation and water demand management strategy, the

 Our social licence to operate